 You may think your camera sees the world as you do, but you are wrong.

 You have already learned how your images can change dramatically with simple changes of position and angle.
-This week, I'm adding one more element that will help you manage the space you see - your zoom
+Today, I'm adding one more element that will help you manage the space you see - your zoom

 A caveat here for all those who are following the course on your phones.
 You are at a disadvantage here.
 While there are more phones now which offer optical zoom, in most cases you have digital zoom only - and that doesn't behave in the same way.
 This means that a lot of what I am about to cover in this first step won't apply to you.
 Sorry.
 My best suggestion is - if you do have a camera as well as a phone, even an old compact, dig it out!